The Good Shepherd: SALT’s Commentary for Easter 4

 1) In the phrase “good shepherd,” the Greek word translated as “good” (kalos) means not “morally good” but rather “real and proper” or “true,” as in, “I am the true shepherd” or “I am the genuine shepherd.”
 But what is that, exactly?
 It may be helpful to begin the reading not with verse 11 (“I am the good shepherd”) but with verse 10b, “I came that they may have life, and have it abundantly.
 I am the good shepherd…” The goal of the true shepherd’s work is to give the sheep abundant life.
 And what is “abundant life”?
 According to John, it’s a life of love and intimacy with God (in next week’s reading, John will go on to describe this intimacy as comparable to the close, almost indistinguishable relationship between a vine and its branches).
 To give the sheep this vibrant fullness of life, Jesus is willing to lay down his own.

 2) But we may ask: How will the sheep be better off if the shepherd dies?
 If a wolf comes and the shepherd steps in and gets killed — well, this might buy the sheep a little time, but won’t the wolf just come for them next?
 And all the more easily now, since the shepherd is dead?
 Clearly John has something else in mind.
 As we’ve seen earlier in this commentary, in John’s gospel, Jesus’ death is just the first movement in a larger symphony that will swell to even greater crescendos on Easter morning and beyond.
-“Laying down his life” is a crucial and difficult step for Jesus to take, but then he will rise from the dead, ascend from the earth, and "draw all people;” the Holy Spirit will arrive on the scene, the church will be born, and the ecclesial community will go on to do what Jesus calls “greater works than these” (John 14:12).
+“Laying down his life” is a crucial and difficult step for Jesus to take, but then he will rise from the dead, ascend from the earth, and "draw all people”; the Holy Spirit will arrive on the scene, the church will be born, and the ecclesial community will go on to do what Jesus calls “greater works than these” (John 14:12).
 For John, Jesus’ death makes possible this surprising chain of events, this grand reversal and ever-opening entrée into “abundant life.”
 It’s for the sake of this chain of events, and ultimately that abundant life, that “the good shepherd lays down his life for the sheep.”

 3) We can find a similar pattern in Acts 4.
 Standing before the council, Peter declares that Jesus is “the stone that was rejected by you, the builders,” the very stone which now “has become the chief cornerstone.”
 Peter is quoting Psalm 118 — but he’s also quoting Jesus, who himself alluded to the psalm in the context of a parable just a few pages earlier in the story (see Luke 20:17; Luke and Acts have the same author).
 Both Jesus and Peter frame the crucifixion as an enactment of the psalm’s ancient choreography: a stone is rejected, but it then becomes the cornerstone (or “the keystone”) of an even greater edifice.
-For Peter, that edifice is the church — and similarly, for John, the fact that Jesus is rejected and killed ultimately makes possible his resurrection, ascension, and the birth of the church community.
+For Peter, that edifice is the community of the church — and similarly, for John, the fact that Jesus is rejected and killed ultimately makes possible his resurrection, ascension, and the birth of that community.
 Unbeknownst to his killers, Jesus’ death is just the first act in this larger drama.

 Takeaways: